Find Grad Schools

 Education Levels of Education Majors

-In 2020-2021, 1,211 graduate certificates were awarded to education majors.
+During the most recent year for which data is available, 1,166 people earned their graduate certificate in education.
 This makes it the 17th most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in education at each degree level.